KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

 # Heir Module Tutorial

-The Heir module tutorial shows advanced C/C++ developers the path and methods for developing a new Fluidity module.
+This tutorial demonstrates for advanced C/C++ developers the path and methods for developing a new Antara module by building a prototype of the existing [<b>Heir Module</b>](../basic-docs/fluidity/fluidity-api/heir.html).

 #### Tutorial Objectives

-The primary aim of the tutorial is to give the advanced Fluidity developer direct engagement with validation code in a Fluidity environment.
-By understanding validation, the developer should be more able to grasp the broad potential of the Fluidity framework.
+The primary aim is to give the Antara module developer direct engagement with validation code in a Antara environment.
+By understanding validation, the developer should be more able to grasp the broad potential of the Antara framework.

-Furthermore, in the process of completing this tutorial the developer will learn how the Fluidity code directories are organized.
+Furthermore, in the process of completing this tutorial the developer will learn how the Antara code directories are organized.

 ## Prerequisite Knowledge